meta-tech/pws-auth/README.md

 ### ClientSide

-a request header can be generated via the `generateHeader($login, $key, $sessid=null)` method the third parameter determine wich kind of token will be generated
+A request header can be generated via the `generateHeader($login, $key, $sessid=null)` method.
+The third parameter determine wich kind of token will be generated

 ### ServerSide

-the Token can be retriew via the `getToken` method
+The Token can be retriew via the `getToken` method

-`loginToken` is validate by the `check(Token $token, $login)` method `loginToken` must match a public url with method `POST` and a couple of login/password on successfull login, the session id must be transmit to the client.
+`loginToken` is validate by the `check(Token $token = null, $login)` method
+`loginToken` must match a public url with method `POST` and a couple of login/password
+On successfull login, the session id must be transmit to the client.

 `sessionToken` is valid only if the session can effectively be loaded, and the user key match the given `Pws-Ident` value

 ### Configuration

-configuration must be the same on server and client sides
+Configuration must be the same on server and client sides
-hash definition is a convenient way to obfuscate your tokens
+Hash definition is a convenient way to obfuscate your tokens

 ```yaml
 pwsauth :